Alameda Post - Alameda Education Foundation Summer Camps

 Join award-winning historian Dennis Evanosky this Saturday, July 23 at 10 a.m.
 Tickets are $15 in advance.
 Meet at the fountain at the intersection of High Street and Encinal Avenue.
 Over a 90-minute walk, Dennis will describe how the Southern Pacific Railroad recovered from the 1906 earthquake to present the East Bay with a world-class transportation system that featured the famous “Big Reds.”

-Dennis Evanosky is an award-winning East Bay historian and the Editor of the Alameda Post.
+Dennis Evanosky is the award-winning Historian of the Alameda Post.
 Reach him at [email protected].
 His writing is collected at AlamedaPost.com/Dennis-Evanosky.

 Thanks for reading the